This New Program Aims To Train The Growing Freelance Workforce

 This is of particular concern to New York City, which estimates freelancers make up 38 percent of its workforce.

-"That's a number that's going to continue to rise with the growth and advent of on-demand apps and other structural changes in the economy," says Julie Menin, NYC commissioner for arts and entertainment.
+"That's a number that's going to continue to rise with the growth and advent of on-demand apps and other structural changes in the economy," says Julie Menin, NYC commissioner for media and entertainment.

 In less than three months, the hub has signed up 4,000 members, including Nicholas Mc Millian.
 He gave up a successful, secure career as a firefighter in Trinidad and Tobago to pursue his passion for moviemaking.